IoanaCristescu15/Lab1/README.txt

   * Output file has intended output, no empty columns

 - Execute with string fields as ints OR int fields as strings
-  * Resulted in error printing about bad input file formatting
+  * Resulted in error printing about bad input file formatting and stoi exception

 - Execute with missing fields in input file (ie. FirstName LastName studentID)
   * Resulted in output file skipping the incorrect lines

 - Execute with more than 4 fields on one line in the input file (ie. FirstName1 LastName1 studentId1 yearOfStudy1 FirstName2 LastName2 studentId2 yearOfStudy2)
-  * Resulted in error printing about bad input file formatting
+  * Resulted in error printing about bad input file formatting about not meeting 4 field requirement

 - Execute with integer fields followed by a string with no space in between in the input file (ie. new equal 1111125 10ff)
   * Resulted in error printing about bad input file formatting

+- Execute with one or more numerical values existing in first name OR last name fields
+  * Resulted in error printing about numbers existing in the string field of first name OR last name